OperationSpark/shoutout/README.md

 If you want to go crazy you can also choose different colors for the icons and buttons.
 In order to find the hex value for each color on Adobe Color you can hover over a palette, click "Edit," and you can copy the HEX value which you'll find below each color.

 You'll find the CSS selectors for the main background, header background, and text at the top of the file.
 Save the file and check out your changes.
 You should see some new colors!

+### Header text
+The text in the bar at the top could be larger.
+Go ahead and find the `.bar.bar-stable .title` selector and change the color, and increase the font size to 25 pixels.
+Also let's make it stand out more by making the text all uppercase.
+Learn how to do that [here](http://www.w3schools.com/cssref/pr_text_text-transform.asp).

 ### Padding
 We could use some more space around the edges of the main content element.
 Find the `ion-content` selector in the CSS file and add padding to all four sides.
 Checkout an example [here](http://www.w3schools.com/css/css_padding.asp) to learn how to do that.
 Save the file and see how much space you've added.
 Adjust the amount of padding on each side until you find an amount you're comfortable with.